 The minister's announcement was applauded by attendees at the Childcare Expo who gathered to listen to her speech.

 Level 2 staff left to work in call centre

-“Just this last week, I heard of two girls who got Level 2 but went to work in a call centre because they didn’t have a maths GCSE C grade.
+The former chair of the Government’s Apprenticeships Trailblazer Group, which recommended the Government scrap GCSE requirements, added: “Just this last week, I heard of two girls who got Level 2 but went to work in a call centre because they didn’t have a Maths GCSE C grade.